 - I wrote the post referenced below.
 This was very deliberate.
 I had a number of targets in the room and I knew this content would be of interest (otherwise they would not have been in the room).

 - I wrote the introduction to this post the night before the event.

-- At the event I sat at the back and typed what I learnt - in this case about GDPR.
+- At the event, I sat at the back and typed what I learned - in this case about GDPR.
 I simply wrote what the experts at the front were saying.
 When they said something I thought was clever - I wrote it down bullet point style.

 - Literally, as the speakers finished speaking I finished my post.

 - I then shared it on social ensuring I name-checked the speakers and organisers.
 When I say social I mean LinkedIn and Twitter.

 - I also sent the post directly to the speakers and organisers on the tool ISTATOY (I saw this and thought of you) with a personal message.

 - After the event, I had a look at the delegate list and ensured I sent the post to all the people that I either met or would have liked to meet.
 This was far better than sending the traditional 'lovely to meet you - how's about you buy what I am selling' email.

 - I followed up with calls to those I sent the post.
 What was nice is that due to the tech on ISTATOY, I knew who had clicked on the post I sent.
 This proved to be a real advantage during my follow up.

 As one of my now clients said, she liked the way I engaged with her after the event focusing on her interests in GDPR rather than my interest in selling my service.
 This is 101 sales obviously but sometime hard to do.